 The Oakland EcoBlock

-The EcoBlock project is working closely with the city of Oakland to develop the pilot block and to help Oakland meet its policy goals:
+The EcoBlock project worked closely with the City of Oakland to develop the pilot block, with the ultimate goal of helping Oakland meet its policy goals.

 Fast facts about the Oakland EcoBlock: